Michele Coleman, District of Columbia

 “In some ways, it's fate,” says Michele, thinking about how fortunate it was she gave birth in MD.
 At the time of Dylan’s birth in December of 2012, the state of MD had just passed a law requiring pulse ox testing for all newborns.
 Dylan was the first baby in MD since the law had passed to have had an abnormal pulse ox test reveal critical congenital heart defects requiring immediate treatment.
 Washington DC, where the Colemans live, had no such requirement.

-Since then, it’s been Michele’s dream to not let another newborn leave the hospital without receiving this crucial lifesaving screening.
+After that it became Michele’s dream to not let another newborn leave the hospital without receiving this crucial lifesaving screening.
 She became a passionate You’re the Cure advocate with the American Heart Association, helping to gather and prepare other families to support the pulse ox issue as it came before the DC Council, and testifying before the committee hearing.
 She also works with the Pediatric Congenital Heart Association and leads the DC Chapter of Mended Little Hearts, a support group that provides encouragement and education to children and parents suffering from congenital heart defects.

-Having lived through this experience, Michele has made it her life’s mission to educate parents, teach them what resources are available, and to decrease preventable deaths from critical congenital heart defects.
+Having lived through this experience, Michele made it her life’s mission to educate parents, teach them what resources are available, and to decrease preventable deaths from critical congenital heart defects.

 Michele brought Dylan with her to testify for the bill.
 She says, “Having the pulse ox bill pass in DC is quite a victory.
 It made me proud to be able to stand up and say, this is my story.”